xunit/xunit/xunit.analyzers/_rules/xUnit2005.md

 ## Reason for rule

 `Assert.Same` and `Assert.NotSame` both use [`Object.ReferenceEquals`](https://msdn.microsoft.com/en-us/library/system.object.referenceequals.aspx) to compare objects.
-This always fails for value types since the values will be boxed before they are passed to the method, creating two different references.
+This always fails for value types since the values will be boxed before they are passed to the method, creating two different references (even if the values are the equal).

 ## How to fix violations